jherberg462/belly-button-biodiversity-website/README.md

 # Belly Button Biodiversity

 The goal of this project was to use JavaScript, and JavaScript libraries Plotly and D3 to create a webpage that presents interactive visualizations of belly button biodiversity data.
-The data was provided as a JSON array seperate the file containing JavaScript code.
+The data was provided as a JSON array separate the file containing JavaScript code.
 D3 was used to read in the data into my JavaScript scripts, and Python flask endpoints were used to access the data.

 ## Analysis Questions